 I have a Bachelor of Arts degree in Psychology, a Bachelor of Education, and additional qualifications in Special Education.
 I am a certified teacher in both Ontario and British Columbia and have worked with children and youth with a variety of learning needs since 2012.
 I am currently the teacher for the High School class at Fawkes Burnaby.

 I have a Bachelor of Arts degree in Psychology with an emphasis in Child Development and Educational Psychology.
-I am the Program Coordinator for the students at Fawkes Burnaby.
+I am the Teacher for our full support classroom in Fawkes Burnaby.
 I have been working with children with different learning needs in school, home, and community programming since 2005.

 I started working at Fawkes Academy as a Behavioural Interventionist in 2017.
 Since then, I have moved into the role of Program Supervisor and Classroom Teacher working in both clinical-based educational settings and on private home teams.
 My early experiences in the field revealed my passion for working with individuals facing unique obstacles.
 I enjoy problem solving and being creative by finding new and exciting ways to teach individuals so that they have a positive and successful experience.
 I aim to have a diversified background of experiences that will allow me to be an agile and adaptable educator.
 I hope to be an agent that helps to enable individuals to develop the necessary skills to acquire a higher quality of life and have control over their lives.